| +Home | Museum | Wanted | Specs | Previous | Next |

 lower right edge of the keyboard, drawing the card in, then ejecting

 it back out the way it came.
-When in "ENTER" mode, the program stored
+When the [ENTER] key is depressed, the

-on the card is read into program memory.
-When in "VERIFY" mode, the
+program stored on the card is read into program memory.
+When in "VERIFY"

-content of the card is compared with that in program memory, and if a
+mode, the content of the card is compared with that in program memory,